Everyday (Slade song)

-"Everyday" is a song by the British rock band Slade, released in 1974 as the second single from the band's fourth studio album Old New Borrowed and Blue.
-It was written by lead vocalist Noddy Holder, bassist Jim Lea and his wife Louise Lea (uncredited), and produced by Chas Chandler.
-It reached No. 3 in the UK, spending seven weeks on the chart.
+"Everyday" is a song by the British rock band Slade, released in 1974 as the second single from their fourth studio album, Old New Borrowed and Blue.
+It was written by lead vocalist Noddy Holder, bassist Jim Lea and his wife Louise Lea (uncredited), and was produced by Chas Chandler.
+It reached number 3 in the UK Singles Chart and spent seven weeks in the top 50.
 The single was certified UK Silver by BPI in April 1974, only three days after its release.

 In 2013, the song was used in a UK advert for the Nexus 7 tablet.
-As a result, it re-entered the UK chart in late November and peaked at No. 69 the following month, due to downloads.
+As a result, it re-entered the UK chart in late November and peaked at number 69 the following month.